krb5/krb5/doc/rst_source/krb_admins/appl_servers/conf_firewall.rst

 that you have a slave KDC outside your firewall, or you configure your firewall to allow UDP requests into at least one of your KDCs, on whichever port the KDC is running.
-(The default is port 88; other ports may be specified in the KDC's kdc.conf file.)
+(The default is port 88; other ports may be specified in the KDC's :ref:`kdc.conf(5)` file.)
 Similarly, if you need off-site users to be able to change their passwords in your realm, they must be able to get to your Kerberos admin server.
 The default port for the admin server is 749.

 If your on-site users inside your firewall will need to get to KDCs in other realms, you will also need to configure your firewall to allow